0xdod/blog-api-typescript-express/README.md

 ### Get a post by slug or id

-`GET /v1/posts/:slugOrId`
+`GET /v1/posts/:slugOrId` (Replace ":slugOrId" with a valid slug or id.)

-Replace ":slugOrId" with a valid slug or id.
+Authentication Required: Bearer Token

 Sample Response